mrizaln/cppread/README.md

 ### Repeated read

-There are certainly a lot of times when you want to get value(s) from the console input with certain conditions.
 For example, if you want to get an `int` with value greater than `42`, you might do something like this:

 ```cpp
 #include <cppread/read.hpp>